2024 NFL season, Week 1: What We Learned from Chiefs' win over Ravens on Thursday night

 Eric Edholm's takeaways:

-2. Antonio Pierce’s fourth-and-1 decision doesn’t pay off.
+- Antonio Pierce’s fourth-and-1 decision doesn’t pay off.
 With the Raiders trailing 16-10 midway through the fourth quarter, running back Alexander Mattison caught a checkdown on third-and-7, gaining 6 yards to set up a fourth-and-1 from the Chargers' 43-yard line.
 That’s when Pierce sent out punter AJ Cole.
 The Raiders’ run game had done almost nothing to that point, and Zamir White was stopped on fourth-and-1 and third-and-1 runs earlier in the game.
-But even still, the decision feels indefensible -- and Next Gen Stats agreed, saying the situation gave a “Go For It” edge over punting by a healthy 5.5%.
-Meaning, Pierce probably should have gone for it.
+But even still, the decision feels indefensible -- and Next Gen Stats agreed, saying the situation gave a “Go For It” edge over punting by a healthy 5.5 percent.
+Meaning: Pierce probably should have gone for it.
 The Chargers would then flip the field with a 61-yard scamper that all but sealed the game, leading to another touchdown and a two-score deficit.
-Pierce did a lot of good things in his interim coaching spell last year to earn him the full-time opportunity, but he also lacked aggression at the end of the Miami loss, which paled in comparison to the more aggressive approach he took in the win over the Jets.
-It seems as if Pierce is still feeling his way through the job in his 10th regular-season game -- and first as the guy.
+Pierce did a lot of good things in his interim-coaching spell last year to earn him the full-time opportunity, but he also lacked aggression at the end of the Miami loss, which paled in comparison to the more aggressive approach he took in the win over the Jets.
+It seemed as if Pierce was still feeling his way through the job in his 10th regular-season game -- and first as The Guy.
 He might look back and regret his decisions in the fourth quarter of this one.

 Next Gen stat of the game: Chargers rookie RT Joe Alt allowed zero QB pressures in 11 pass-rush matchups against the Raiders’ Maxx Crosby, all in 1-on-1 situations.
 Crosby had not been held to zero pressures in a matchup against an offensive lineman since Week 9, 2022 (minimum 10 matchups).
 On the day, Alt allowed three pressures across his 28 total pass-blocking snaps (10.7% pressure rate).

 NFL Research: With the victory, Jim Harbaugh improved his NFL head-coaching record to 45-19-1, for a .700 win percentage.
 That now ranks fifth all time (minimum 60 games).
-Harbaugh is also 5-0 in Week 1 as a head coach, both with the 49ers and Chargers.
+Harbaugh is also 5-0 in Week 1 as a head coach.

 Seattle Seahawks 26, Denver Broncos 20